 For those wondering what to do in Kyoto, they can take a wooden boat for a sightseeing cruise from Gekkeikan Brewery and the Teradaya Inn up the Uji River for about 55 and 40 minutes respectively.

-- Location: There are many ways to get to Fushimi, one of which is a 12-minute ride from Kyoto Station on the JR Nara Line then a 20-minute walk from Momoyama Station.
+There are many ways to get to Fushimi, one of which is a 12-minute ride on the JR Nara Line then a 20-minute walk from Momoyama Station.

 Kyoto is a modern and equally traditional city that is magnificent to any tourist that visits it.
-There are many things that one can do when in Kyoto that will be memorable for years to come.
+There are many things to do in Kyoto that will be memorable for years to come.

-Whether it be visiting the historic temples and shrines or the Manga art museum, there is something for everybody.
+Whether it be visiting the historic Buddhist temples and shrines or the Manga art museum, or walking among cherry blossoms or a bamboo forest, there is something for everybody.
 There are expensive options and affordable options for those on a budget.

-Kyoto is a city that is warm and welcoming to visitors and encourages everyone to have a good time.
-With many things to do in Kyoto, plan a trip there and enjoy the best of both worlds.
+Kyoto is a must see city that is warm and welcoming to visitors and encourages everyone to have a good time.
+You can experience traditional Japanese culture and still have all the modern amenities you may need.

 Kyoto Travel Guide